brenthompson2/Minterface/README.md

 MySecretPassword
 ```

-### Minterface GUI
+# Minterface

-TODO
+Minterface is the main GUI dashboard for displaying reports that allow
+for advanced data analysis on the Mint data.

-### Minterface CLI
+# Minterface CLI

-The Minterface CLI is a lightweight command line interface for getting the different pieces of mint data
+The Minterface CLI is a lightweight command line interface for getting the different pieces of Mint data
 and writing each to a file in a directory structure that allows for daily updates.

 ```